 You can make sure this doesn’t happen by:

-Recommended Time Needed: 30 minutes
+Minimum Time Needed: 30 minutes

-Recommended Time Needed: 30 minutes to 45 minutes
+Minimum Time Needed: 30 minutes to 45 minutes

 Your ceremony and sunset photos are probably going to be your favorite photos from the entire day.
 Notice they’re listed just before sunset- that way you can get the dreamy golden hour light with the photos you’ll want to frame.
 Your guests can enjoy cocktail hour while we traverse the grounds and you can spend a little more time together.

-Recommended Time Needed: 30 minutes to an hour
+Minimum Time Needed: 30 minutes to an hour

-Recommended Time Needed: An hour
+Minimum Time Needed: An hour

 Add More Time Here If: You are doing a reception line before dinner, or if you’re wanting photos with each table.